zonble/bunt/README.markdown

 * ColorRef - for Quartz 2D drawing
 * OpenGL - it supports glColor3f(), glColor3fv(), glColor4f() and glColor4fv() functions.

-Bunt is developed by [Lithoglyph Inc](http://www.lithoglyph.com) , a software company based in Taipei which is focusing on Mac and iPhone software development.

-Lithoglyph develops Mondrianum, a color picker help Mac users to access the online resources of kuler, Adobe Systems' online society to explore and share colors.
-Lithoglyph also develops TapExpense, an expense tracker for iPhone.

 ## Requirement

 Bunt requires